JoshButton/AddressBook/README.md

 The requirements did not ask for validation and being stuck for time on this week I have not included any.<br>
 Though there is no validation of the input text I have made sure the AddressBook class is looking for the correct attribute in the Contact object.<br>
 I have also not caught any outOfBounds exceptions or incorrect returns that will arise when trying to search for non existent data. <br>

+<h3>Sorting update - Week 3</h3>
+Added sorting to the address book using comparator